garcia-0E/datazoomcamp-hws/README.md

-# datazoomcamp-hw1
+# datazoomcamp-hws
-Homework #1 for datazoomcamp 2025.
+Ramon's repository for all the DataZoomcaps Homeworks